hankzhang2003/spotify-billboard-analysis/README.md

 * **Tempo:** The overall estimated speed of a track in beats per minute (BPM).
 Corresponds to the average beat duration within the track.
 * **Time signature:** An estimate of how many beats are in each measure.
 Also known as meter.

-### Edits
+### Pipeline

 The columns "url", "Instance", "Previous Week Position", "Peak Position", "Weeks on Chart", "spotify_track_id", "spotify_track_preview_url", "spotify_track_album", and "spotify_track_popularity" were dropped as they were not needed for this analysis.
+For the models that only use numerical data, all the null rows were dropped too.

+Some feature engineering was done too.
 The week ID from the weeks table was parsed into a datetime during the import.
 Two new columns named Year and Decade were created; Year is the year gathered from the datetime and Decade is a string that describes the decade of that year, obtained by passing the year into a custom-made function.

-The spotify track duration was given in milliseconds.
-A new column named Track_duration was created that contains the duration in seconds.
+The spotify track duration was given in milliseconds, so a new column named Track_duration was created that contains the duration in seconds.

 Since the spotify genre column in the features table had the genres in the form of a list, the dataframe was stripped of its endings, expanded with explode(), and stripped again of quotes in order to analyze the individual genres of each song and the frequency of each genre.
 The resulting data frame was 1.4 million rows when expanded.

+I created labels, or buckets, for each genre group.
+This was done in various ways, such as k-means clustering on a number of groups or string parsing into binary groups based on "pop," "rock," "hip hop"/"rap," "jazz," etc.

 ### Data types (features)